fortenbt/smb3-eh/eh-manipulation/_posts/2019-02-07-tas-download.md

 ### Loading the Lua Script

-Once the TAS is loaded, you can load the Lua script by going to `File...Lua...New Lua Script Windows...`.
+Once the TAS is loaded, you can load the Lua script by going to `File...Lua...New Lua Script Window...`.
 On the window that comes up, click `Browse`, and navigate to where you downloaded the Lua script, select it, and click `Open`.
 Finally, click `Run`.
 Make sure you are running the correct Lua script for version of the TAS you are running so that the boxes match up with the frames on which to jump